 - Will the condition preclude satisfactory completion of prescribed training and subsequent military duty?

-- Will the condition constitute an undue hazard to the examine or to others, particularly under combat conditions?
+- Will the condition constitute an undue hazard to the exam or to others, particularly under combat conditions?

 Once the doctor makes a recommendation, MEPS is done with the medical waiver process.
 The rest is up to the service you are trying to join.

 The medical records and the doctor's recommendation go to the recruiting commander (or designated representative) for the service you're applying to join.
 The commander decides whether to request a medical waiver.
 In making this decision, the commander considers the doctor's recommendation, along with two additional factors:

 1. Is the recruit exceptionally qualified otherwise?
 (ASVAB scores, college credits, physical fitness, and foreign language fluency could be factors.)